-- 1) Your child was under age 14 on January 1, 2000. - Your child had gross income only from interest and dividends (including Alaska Permanent Fund Dividends).

-- 3) The interest and dividend income was less than \$7,000. - 4) No estimated tax payment was made for 1999 and no 1998 overpayment was applied to 1999 under your child's name and social security number. - No federal income tax was withheld from your child's income under the backup withholding rules. - You are the parent whose return must be used when making the election to report your child's unearned income.
+- Your child was under age 14 on January 1, 2001. - 2) Your child is required to file a return for 2000 unless you make this election. - Your child had gross income only from interest and dividends (including Alaska Permanent Fund Dividends). - 4) The interest and dividend income was less than \$7,000. - No estimated tax payment was made for 2000 and no 1999 overpayment was applied to 2000 under your child's name and social security number. - No federal income tax was withheld from your child's income under the backup withholding rules. - You are the parent whose return must be used when making the election to report your child's unearned income.